-Our fox is the European red fox and it has a very variable diet.
+Our fox is the European red fox and it has a very varied diet.
 This includes discarded human food, birds, small mammals, fruit and even earthworms and chafer grubs.

 Luckily, foxes mainly live solitary lives, except during the breeding season, so you are unlikely to have more than one visit you on a regular basis.